Lab 0: Getting Started

 You will be prompted to enter the output of various statements/expressions.
 You must enter them correctly to move on, but there is no penalty for incorrect answers.

 The first time you run Ok, you will be prompted for your bCourses email.
 Please follow these directions.
-We use this information to associate your code with you when grading.

 >>> x = 20